 Established in 2000 through the generosity of Mrs. Valere Blair Potter and the Justin Potter Foundation, this chair honors the many years of outstanding contributions of David K. (Pat) Wilson, BA '41, to the Owen Graduate School of Management.
 Mr. Wilson served as Chairman of Cherokee Equity Corporation, was a life member of the Vanderbilt University Board of Trust and was one of the founders of the Owen School in 1969.

-Salvatore March, David K. Wilson Professor of Management
+Brian McCann, David K. Wilson Professor of Management

 E. Bronson Ingram Chairs